 Halifax is one of those Cities that may not be on the top of your list to visit but when you do, you will be hooked.
-We have lived here for nearly 13 years, yet it never featured highly on our original move-to destinations.
+We have lived here for over 13 years, yet it never featured highly on our original move-to destinations.

 There is however, something very magical about this place and those that have moved here from another Canadian province or another country will completely understand.

 Whilst there is an absolute ton of things to do and see within Halifax, for the purpose of today’s BLOG post, I’m going to focus on just five of my favourite things to do.